Twilight392/Rosetta-Fluency-Builder-script/README.md

-Place the content of "Script.txt" in console tab in Inscpet While you are inside a lesson in Fluency builder.
+Place the content of "Script.txt" in console tab in Inscpet while you are inside a lesson in Fluency builder.

 Leave it for the duration you want to add.